Honeywell International (NASDAQ:HON) Updates Q3 2022 Earnings Guidance

-Honeywell International (NASDAQ:HON – Get Rating) updated its third quarter 2022 earnings guidance on Friday.
+Honeywell International (NASDAQ:HON – Get Rating) issued an update on its third quarter 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $2.10-$2.20 for the period, compared to the consensus earnings per share estimate of $2.16.
 The company issued revenue guidance of $8.90 billion-$9.20 billion, compared to the consensus revenue estimate of $9.00 billion.
 Honeywell International also updated its FY 2022 guidance to $8.55-$8.80 EPS.

 Wall Street Analysts Forecast Growth

-Several analysts have recently weighed in on the company.
-Deutsche Bank Aktiengesellschaft cut their price objective on Honeywell International from $230.00 to $211.00 and set a buy rating for the company in a report on Wednesday, July 13th.
-Wells Fargo & Company upped their price objective on Honeywell International from $180.00 to $183.00 and gave the company an equal weight rating in a report on Monday, August 1st.
-Bank of America upgraded Honeywell International from a neutral rating to a buy rating and set a $210.00 price objective for the company in a report on Monday, July 11th.
-Citigroup upped their price objective on Honeywell International from $211.00 to $222.00 in a report on Friday, July 29th.
-Finally, Royal Bank of Canada upped their target price on Honeywell International from $184.00 to $193.00 in a research report on Friday, July 29th.
-Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Moderate Buy and an average target price of $210.08.
+Several research analysts have recently issued reports on HON shares.
+Mizuho reduced their target price on shares of Honeywell International from $235.00 to $225.00 and set a buy rating on the stock in a research note on Monday, July 18th.
+Morgan Stanley cut their price target on shares of Honeywell International from $194.00 to $192.00 and set an equal weight rating on the stock in a research note on Friday, July 29th.
+Bank of America raised shares of Honeywell International from a neutral rating to a buy rating and set a $210.00 price target on the stock in a research note on Monday, July 11th.
+Credit Suisse Group set a $195.00 price target on shares of Honeywell International in a research note on Tuesday, July 19th.
+Finally, Citigroup lifted their price target on shares of Honeywell International from $211.00 to $222.00 in a research note on Friday, July 29th.
+Five analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and an average target price of $210.08.

-In other Honeywell International news, CFO Gregory P. Lewis sold 5,011 shares of the stock in a transaction on Thursday, July 28th.
-The stock was sold at an average price of $190.00, for a total value of $952,090.00.
-Following the transaction, the chief financial officer now directly owns 43,625 shares in the company, valued at approximately $8,288,750.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Corporate insiders own 0.45% of the company’s stock.
+In other news, CFO Gregory P. Lewis sold 5,011 shares of Honeywell International stock in a transaction that occurred on Thursday, July 28th.
+The shares were sold at an average price of $190.00, for a total value of $952,090.00.
+Following the sale, the chief financial officer now directly owns 43,625 shares in the company, valued at $8,288,750.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+0.45% of the stock is owned by corporate insiders.

 Honeywell International Inc operates as a diversified technology and manufacturing company worldwide.
 Its Aerospace segment offers auxiliary power units, propulsion engines, integrated avionics, environmental control and electric power systems, engine controls, flight safety, communications, navigation hardware, data and software applications, radar and surveillance systems, aircraft lighting, advanced systems and instruments, satellite and space components, and aircraft wheels and brakes; spare parts; repair, overhaul, and maintenance services; thermal systems, as well as wireless connectivity and management services.